ThaisCampanac/ACM-Research-Coding-Challenge-S21/README.md

 ## Answer

 For this question, I have decided to code in python while using a special module called [GenomeDiagram](biopython.org/DIST/docs/GenomeDiagram/userguide.pdf).
 This module will eleveate the amount of hard coding I will have to do to create a circular genome map (the module uses two packages and installation is in the pdf which were installed through pip).
+I later found out that GenomeDiagram is now apart of BioPython, so just install BioPython for the program to work.

-In my program, I tried to first get the necessary information for the GenomeDiagram program and other later information like name and version (however, based on my research there were no other information that I could compare the virus to in order to create other feature tracks).
-I then after used the GenomeDiagram module to create a circular diagram with the sequences of DNA of the virus which was given.
-I lastly went back into python to add other necessary information that was given.
+In my program, I used the SeqIO.read function to get all of the necessary information from the genbank file.
+This I start creating the GenomeDiagram with all of the features of the virus.